 The most popular method is to take one of Belize's regional planes ("puddle jumpers") from the Belize International Airport (BZE) to Placencia.
 You can pre-book this flight by going to www.tropicair.com, or www.mayaislandair.com.
 The flights are scheduled throughout the day.
 The flight is only 40 minutes long and once you're away from the mainland the water turns beautiful shades of blue and turquoise.
 Ask the pilot if you can sit in the co-pilot seat - they will let you if you ask.
 The right side of the plane shows you the Maya Mountains and the lagoon, and across the mainland.
 The left side shows you spectacular views of the Caribbean Sea - get your camera out!

 *Note - international flights deplane from front AND back at BZE - you really want to try to be one of the first off, as this will get you in the front of the line for immigration - this makes a big difference!
 We recommend you book in the last few rows or as close to the front as you can, but avoid the middle of the plane.
-When you get off the plane you'll go through immigration and customs, and then after collecting your bags (see notes on immigration and customs below) will proceed to the Tropic Air/Maya Island Air counter to check in for your flight to Placencia.
+When you get off the plane you'll go through immigration and customs (they will either be filing into one line, or get in the far left line which feeds more booths), and and then after collecting your bags (see notes on immigration and customs below) will proceed to the Tropic Air/Maya Island Air counter to check in for your flight.
 If you breeze through immigration and customs, you may be bumped up to an earlier Tropic or Maya Air flight.
-No worries, this happens often, ask the desk to call us at 622-4142 and let us know you got on an earlier flight, so we can be there to pick you up!
+Recently there has been some changes in the flight structures, and the chealer Maya flights may not allow last second changes, so take this in consideration when booking.

 Shuttles - Some people take shuttles or rent a car at BZE.
 The drive is anywhere from 3.5-5 hours.
 Read THIS post about driving to Belize to help you decide.
 THIS post provides great driving directions to us from BZE.
 The most well known shuttles are William Shuttle Service, Belize Shuttle Service and Discounted Belize Shuttle Service.
 You can book them online.